asimpletune/zola-tailwindcss/README.md

 # zola-tailwindcss

 This project is a GitHub template for creating web projects that use the [Zola](https://getzola.org) static site generator, in conjunction with [Tailwindcss](https://tailwindcss.com).
 The [project's website](https://zola-tailwind.spenc.es) is also built from the same repository.
+It currently works for zola `v0.19.x` and tailwind `v3.4.x`.

 Below are some details that will help you get started.
+Link to Project [README](https://github.com/asimpletune/zola-tailwindcss#readme).

-## Usage
+## Installation

 Start by visiting the [project's GitHub repository](https://github.com/asimpletune/zola-tailwindcss), and then click use the template and "create a new repository".

 ![Create a new repository](https://zola-tailwind.spenc.es/screenshot.png)

+Then, run `npm install` to download the tailwind dependencies.
+The project is now ready to be used.

+## Usage

 Here's how you do stuff: